cpske/ISP/feedback/ku-polls-iteration1.md

 1. Commiting `.DS_Store` files, SQLite database file, and IDE files (`.idea`, `.vscode`).
 2. Add extra layer of directories
 3. `.gitignore` in subdirectory - it is useless there
-4. README has bad or missing links to docs, formatting poor.
+4. README has bad or missing links to docs, or poor formatting.

 ## Repository has extra layer of directories